Welcome to the TriYoga Boston Community in Waltham!

 TriYoga Boston is a friendly and welcoming yoga center with experienced, well-trained yoga teachers and yoga classes for everyone from Therapeutic Yoga Classes, to Basics, to Levels 1-3.
 Whether you are new to yoga, have not practiced yoga in a while, or have had yoga experience, there is a place for you at TYB.

 We welcome you to be a part of our community.
 You are invited to spend time with your teacher and fellow students in the garden, in the front indoor sitting area and enjoy a complementary cup of tea.
 We also have a meditation room for quiet contemplation that students are welcome to when not in use for other individual sessions or classes.

-If you don’t find the answer to your question here, please click here to submit in using our Contact Form.
+If you don’t find the answer to your question here, please contact us.

 WHICH CLASS SHOULD I TAKE?